-Lunches for students who qualify for free and reduced lunches will be provided by the school.
+The school will provide lunches for students who qualify for free and reduced lunches.
 Applications are available in the office.
 Other students may bring their own lunches or purchase lunch through the online ordering system.
 Refrigerators and microwaves will not be available for student use.

-Students who forget their lunches may have their parents bring them a lunch or will be offered a Lunchable or brown bag option for \$5.00-
+Students who forget their lunches may have their parents drop off lunch at the front office or will be offered a Lunchable or brown bag option for \$5.00-